0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/topup.md

 ## Overview

-Heimdall Topup is an amount which will be used to pay fees on Heimdall chain.
+Heimdall Topup is an amount that will be used to pay fees on the heimdall chain.

 There are two ways to top up your account:

-1. When new validator joins, they can mention a `topup` amount as top-up in addition to the staked amount, which will be moved as balance on Heimdall chain to pay fees on Heimdall.
+1. When new validator joins, they can mention a `topup` amount as top-up in addition to the staked amount, which will be moved as balance on the heimdall chain to pay fees on Heimdall.
 2. A user can directly call the top-up function on the staking smart contract on Ethereum to increase top-up balance on Heimdall.

 ## Flow

 The Heimdall Top-up Mechanism facilitates the management of validator fees on the Heimdall v2 chain by allowing deposits from the Ethereum (L1) root chain.

-This mechanism ensures validators have enough balance on Heimdall to cover operational fees.
+This mechanism ensures validators have enough balances on Heimdall to cover operational fees.

-The system integrates staking smart contract on Ethereum with Heimdall custom x/topup and x/checkpoint module and a bridge components to enable seamless cross-chain fee management.
+The system integrates staking smart contract on Ethereum with Heimdall custom x/topup and x/checkpoint modules and a bridge component to enable seamless cross-chain fee management.

 ### Top-Up Funding Methods
 There are two primary ways to fund a validator’s fee balance on Heimdall:

 - During Validator Initialization: When a new validator joins, they can specify a top-up amount in addition to the staked amount.
 This top-up is transferred to Heimdall as an initial balance.
 - Direct Top-Up: Any user can invoke the top-up function on the Ethereum staking smart contract to increase the validators’ top-up balance on Heimdall.